 - IP addresses

 - Email addresses

 - Information about other types of insurance and/or insurance coverage

-- Ages and/or dates of birth
+- Age and/or date of birth

 - Marital/relationship status and/or information about spouses/partners